abikirkham/FlexiBook/README.md

 ### Code

 - Leveraged the walkthrough project "Love Sandwich" from Code Institute to utilise the gspread library, set APIs, update worksheets, and fetch data.
+- Grateful to Code Institute for the initial guidance and terminal access, enabling smooth code writing.
+- Thanks to Heroku, with support from Code Institute's 'student pack,' for providing a platform to run my application seamlessly.
 - ASCII text art logo sourced from [fsymbols.com](https://fsymbols.com/text-art/)
 - Menu implementation guidance provided by tutor, sourced from [simple-term-menu](https://pypi.org/project/simple-term-menu/)
 - Utilised a random code generator from [Stack Overflow](https://stackoverflow.com/questions/2257441/random-string-generation-with-upper-case-letters-and-digits)